freelan-developers/freelan/README.md

 Install
 -------

-To install FreeLAN build tools, you just have to put the project root directory into your PYTHONPATH.
+To install FreeLAN build tools, run the following command (probably as root):

-For example on Linux, you may use:

-> export PYTHONPATH=\`pwd\`:${PYTHONPATH}
+> ./setup.py install

 How to use FreeLAN build tools
 ------------------------------